r-bickley/Transverse-Finite-Element-Beam/README.md

 The fourth, w_gen, accepts the eigenvalues and the number of finite elements, and finds the natural frequencies of the system represented by the given arguments.

 The outline document contains a plan to generalize the two matrices, and a general plan.

+Finally, the tfe_test.m script demonstrates the use of the four functions on a hypothetical beam with likely properties for steel.